JessicaTegner/JustUpdate/docs/docs/usage-cli.md

 After generating builds and commiting them for the wanted platforms, it's time to upload them.
 This only needs to be done once and can be done the following way.

-To get a list of available uploader services, run the following command.
+To get information about the available uploader services, run the following command.

 ~~~